TechnikEmpire/GQ/README.md

 }
 ```

+The contract placed on the end user is very light.
+Keep GQDocument alive for as long as you're storing or accessing any GQNode object, directly or indirectly.
+That's basically it.

 ##Speed
 One of the primary goals with this engine was to maximize speed.
 For my purposes, I wanted to ensure I could run an insane amount of selectors without any visible delay to the user.
 Running the TestParser test benchmarks running every single selector in [EasyList](https://easylist.adblockplus.org/en/) (spare a handful which were removed because they're improperly formatted) against a standard high profile website's landing page HTML.
 The current results on my [dev laptop](https://www.asus.com/ca-en/ROG-Republic-Of-Gamers/ASUS_ROG_G750JM/) are: